act-rules/act-rules.github.io/_rules/aria-required-context-role-ff89c9.md

 ## Accessibility Support

 - User agents do not all have the same accessibility tree.
 Particularly the method of deriving which element owns which other elements varies between browsers.
-This can lead to different results from this rule, depending on which accessibility tree is used as input.
+This can lead to different results for this rule, depending on which accessibility tree is used as input.
 - `aria-owns` has limited support in some user agents.

 ## Background